Model debugging strategies

 Who is this presentation for?Data scientists or analysts

-This presentation introduces model debugging and systematic debugging and remediation strategies for ML.
+Patrick Hall breaks down model debugging and systematic debugging and remediation strategies for ML.
 Model debugging is an emergent discipline focused on discovering and remediating errors in the internal mechanisms and outputs of ML models.
 Model debugging attempts to test ML models like code (because they are usually code).
 Model debugging enhances trust in ML directly by increasing accuracy in new or holdout data, by decreasing or identifying hackable attack surfaces, or by decreasing sociological bias.
-As a side-effect, model debugging should also increase understanding and interpretability of model mechanisms and predictions.
+As a side effect, model debugging should also increase understanding and interpretability of model mechanisms and predictions.

 - Benchmark models